securifera/reverge_collector/README.md

 ## 🎯 Overview

 **Waluigi** is a powerful, distributed security reconnaissance framework designed for bug bounty hunters, penetration testers, and security researchers.
+It acts as the collector component for the [reverge](https://www.reverge.io/) attack surface management tool.
 Built with Python and Luigi task orchestration, it provides automated, scalable scanning capabilities across multiple security tools and methodologies.

 ### Key Highlights